awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    }
    ```

-## Step 3: Allow Your Execution Role Access to Your S3 Bucket<a name="bulk-deploy-cli-modify-bucket"></a>
+## Step 3: Allow your execution role access to your S3 Bucket<a name="bulk-deploy-cli-modify-bucket"></a>

  To start your bulk deployment, your execution role must be able to read your bulk deployment input file from your Amazon S3 bucket\.
 Attach the following example policy to your Amazon S3 bucket so its `GetObject` permissions are accessible to your execution role\.

- For more information, see [ How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)
+ For more information, see [ How do I add an S3 bucket policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)

 ```
 {